wildonion/gem/README.md

 # 🛞 Rust Both Core Monolithic and Micro-service Stateful Backend APIs and Engines

 Conse is a crypto based friendly gathering **Game Event Manager**, advertising platform (**advieh**), NFT based galleries on top of **Polygon** with the following engines as its core backend:
+- actor based push notification structure to notify different parts of the app on every db updates using redis pubsub pattern ([more](https://github.com/wildonion/gem/wiki/Realtime-Push-Notification-Strategy)).
 - chatroom launchpad feature to mint generated AI based NFT images to users based on their chats in each launchpad events.
 - **pubsub** pattern to reveal player in-game roles inside the rendezvous service using redis publisher and subscriber and websocket server to notify players of new roles once the server subscribed to the revealed roles topic.
 - behavioural graph virtual machine (**[GVM](https://github.com/wildonion/gvm/)**) built on top of each event's `phases` field inside the game for each player to match them for new game and rank them based on their in-game statuses, the match making rating or ranking (**MMR**) engine, on the other hand is is a weighted tree based suggestion engine that suggests players, events and other games and players based on their ranks earned using **GVM** during the game.